Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Introduction

 Despite the rich previous literature, most past work has relied on CVCs to infer other galaxy properties, using by-eye classification schemes, or simple approximations to CVC shapes.
-In this work, we use Principal Component Analysis to fully describe the shape of the circular velocity curves across its full extent.
-This work uses CVCs derived from the stellar disc, in contrast with most of previous work which usually relies on ISM tracers, typically {\sc Hi} 21-cm data.
-This allow us to study the internal structure of the galaxies from all Hubble types (E--Sd), since not all galaxies contain significant amount of neutral gas ({\citealt{Longair1998}).
-In addition, stellar dynamics is more sensitive to dynamically hot stellar components like bulges and may provide a tighter connection to the evolution of a galaxies.
+In this work, we use PCA to fully describe the shape and amplitude of the CVCs across its full extent.
+This work uses CVCs derived from the stellar disc, in contrast with most of previous work that usually relies on interstellar medium (ISM) tracers, typically {\sc Hi} 21-cm data.
+This allows us to study the internal structure of the galaxies from all Hubble types (E1--Sdm), since not all galaxies contain significant amount of neutral gas ({\citealt{Longair2008}).
+In addition, stellar dynamics is more sensitive to dynamically hot stellar components like bulges and may provide a tighter connection to the evolution of the galaxies.

-We introduce the data and sample, needed to probe the shape and amplitude of the galaxy circular curves in Sec. \ref{S:data}.
-Section \ref{S:analysis} describes the analysis approach used in our study (Jeans axisymmetric dynamical modelling), Principal Component Analysis applied to circular curves and $k$-means statistics.
-We present a dynamical classification of our sample of galaxies in Sec. \ref{S:dynclass}.
-A possible genesis of the dynamical classes is discussed in Sec. \ref{S:discussion}, and we summarise our results in Sec. \ref{S:summary}.
+We introduce the data and sample, needed to probe the shape and amplitude of the galaxy circular curves in Section \ref{S:data}.
+Section \ref{S:analysis} describes the analysis approach used in our study - dynamical modelling, PCA applied to circular curves and $k$-means statistics.
+We propose a CVC classification of our sample of galaxies in Section \ref{S:dynclass}, and examine a possible genesis of the proposed CVC classes in Section \ref{S:discussion}.
+The main uncertainties of our results are discussed in Section \ref{S:caveats}.
+An example application of our classification is presented in Section \ref{S:apply}, and we make our conclusions in Section \ref{S:summary}.